S. stop mutation grammar.

 This last rule is rather speculative, since it depend on a particular interpretation of Tolkien’s words whereby “es, ef, eth are often found before s, f, th” applies only to original spirants and not mutated spirants, even though this isn’t really supported by the expected phonetic developments.
 It seems to be an optional rule, and it may be better to ignore it since it isn’t clear how it is applied.

-Prepositions like o “from” derived ancient d would still cause stop mutations, but the consonant is almost always lost except in rare cases before vowels.
-Prepositions ending from other ancient stops (p, b, k, g) do not cause mutation at all.
+Prepositions like o “from” having ancient final d would still cause stop mutations, but the consonant is almost always lost except in rare cases before vowels.
+Prepositions ending with other ancient stops (p, b, k, g) do not cause mutation at all.

 I consider stop mutation a “somewhat optional mutation” for Neo-Sindarin.
 There is strong evidence that Tolkien did use it, but it is obscure and applies only in a few situations.
-It is a mutation that a less experienced Sindarin speaker (especially men) could easily forget to apply.
+It is a mutation that a less experienced Sindarin speaker (especially mortal Men) could easily forget to apply.